ARTICLE CATEGORIES

 What Herbs Grow Well Together

-Companion planting means how you combine plants in the garden.
 Sometimes it’s simply a matter of which plants grow harmoniously together, and sometimes it’s simply being mindful of the needs for each plant when it comes to water, nutrients, and light levels.

 Herbs for Shade and Sun

 Understanding a plants light needs is vital to make sure it stays healthy.
-While many fruits and vegetables need a lot of sun, there are plenty of options for shade too – especially when it comes to herbs.
-If you have a section of patio or yard that doesn’t get full sun, don’t despair.
-You can still grow herbs that are shade tolerant with careful plant selection.
+While many fruits and vegetables need a lot of direct sunlight, there are plenty of options for shade too – especially when it comes to harsher afternoon shade.

 How to Grow Herbs in Shade